Skip to content

 ├── architect--developer/

-│ └── handoff.md # Implementation plan, API contracts, file structure
+│ └── handoff.json # Implementation plan, API contracts, file structure

 ├── architect--security-auditor/

-│ └── handoff.md # Threat model, auth boundaries, data flow concerns
+│ └── handoff.json # Threat model, auth boundaries, data flow concerns

 The architect writes different content to each channel.
 The developer gets an implementation plan; the security auditor gets a threat model.
 Same source phase, targeted handoffs.